alstat/ALUES/README.md

 About
 =====
-Agricultural Land Use Evaluation System (ALUES) is an R package that evaluates land suitability for different crop production.
+Agricultural Land Use Evaluation System (ALUES) is an R package that evaluates land suitability for different crops production.
 The package is based on the Food and Agriculture Organization ([FAO](http://www.fao.org/home/en/)) and the
 International Rice Research Institute ([IRRI](http://irri.org/)) methodology for land evaluation.
 Development of ALUES is inspired by similar tool for land evaluation, Land Use Suitability Evaluation Tool (LUSET).
 The package uses fuzzy logic approach to evaluate land suitability of a particular area based on inputs such as rainfall,